Defi Technologies Provides Monthly Corporate Update: Valour Reports C$1.18 Billion (US$819 Million) AUM, And Record Monthly Net Inflows Of C$56 Millio...

 Strong Financial Position : Valour ended December with a cash and USDT balance of approximately C$22 million (US$15.2 million), reflecting a 25.6% increase from the prior month.
 Loans payable remained steady at approximately C$8.3 million (US$6 million).
 The company also bolstered its DOT holdings while maintaining a diversified portfolio of assets, including 208.8 BTC, 121 ETH, 586,683 ADA, 131,616 DOT, 14,375 SOL, 490.5 UNI, 433,322 AVAX, and 1,701,703 CORE tokens.
 The portfolio's total value stood at approximately C$58.9 million (US$40.7 million), representing a 16% decrease from the previous month due to a decrease in digital asset prices compared to the previous month.

-TORONTO, Jan.
-6, 2025 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") reports assets under management (" AUM ") of C$1.18 Billion (US$819 Million) as of December 31, 2024.
+Toronto, Canada , January 6, 2025 - DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (“ DeFi ”), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") reports assets under management (“ AUM ”) of C$1.18 Billion (US$819 Million) as of December 31, 2024.
 While AUM decreased by 11% compared to the previous month due to digital asset price depreciation, Valour achieved an outstanding 133% AUM growth year-over-year.

 Net Inflows and Investor Confidence